 M) If the ship encounters or suspects restricted visibility, she shall comply with the 1972 International Regulations for Preventing Collisions at Sea.

 Thus, she must exercise particular regard to:

 - Use of safe speed in relation to prevailing circumstances.

 - Availability of engines required during an immediate maneuver.

 - Position of the lookout(s) and helmsman and switching to hand steering.

 The Officer on Watch shall advise the Master immediately on or before the visibility deteriorates.
 Other Bridge standing orders usually specify at which visibility they should call the master.

 N) The Officer of the Watch is responsible for maintaining a continuous lookout.
-This is of prime importance for avoiding close quarter situation and stranding.
+This is of prime importance for avoiding close-quarter situations and stranding.